austincrim/austincrim.com/src/content/posts/react-in-50-lines.md

 }
 ```

 It's a trivially simple system yet quite effective, even the real React uses something similar.
-You can begin to see the genesis of the Rules of Hooks.
-Calling hooks conditionally would mess with our predictable call order, which is necessary lest indices get mixed up and one `useState` call could return another hook's value.
+You can begin to see reasoning behind the Rules of Hooks.
+Calling hooks conditionally would mess with our predictable call order, which is necessary lest indices get mixed up and one `useState` call returns another's value.

 # Fin